jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 };
 ```

-#### Rust
+##### Rust

-In rust "interfaces" are defined via Traits (it is an equivalent concept to an abstract base class, but not exactly the same)
+In Rust "interfaces" are defined via Traits (it is an equivalent concept to an abstract base class, but not exactly the same)

 ```rust
 trait Operation {